Jubal Early: Postbellum career

-In his final years, Early became an outspoken proponent of white supremacy, which he believed to justified by his religion; he despised abolitionists.
+In his final years, Early became an outspoken proponent of white supremacy, which he believed was justified by his religion; he despised abolitionists.
 In the preface to his memoirs, Early characterized former slaves as "barbarous natives of Africa" and considered them "in a civilized and Christianized condition" as a result of their enslavement.
 He continued:

-Despite Lee's avowed desire for reconciliation with his former West Point colleagues who remained with the Union and with Northerners more generally, Early became an outspoken and vehement critic of Lieutenat General James Longstreet and particularly criticized his actions at the Battle of Gettysburg and also took issue with him and other former Confederates who after the war worked with Republicans and African Americans.
+Despite Lee's avowed desire for reconciliation with his former West Point colleagues who remained with the Union and with Northerners more generally, Early became an outspoken and vehement critic of Lieutenant General James Longstreet and particularly criticized his actions at the Battle of Gettysburg and also took issue with him and other former Confederates who after the war worked with Republicans and African Americans.
 Early also often criticized former Union General (later President) Ulysses S. Grant as a "butcher."

 In 1873, Early was elected president of the Southern Historical Society, an association he continued until his death.
 He frequently contributed to the Southern Historical Society Papers, whose secretary was former Confederate chaplain J. William Jones.
 With the support of former Confederate General William N. Pendleton, who like Jones ministered in Lexington, Virginia, after the war, Early also became the first president of the Lee Monument Association, and of the Association of the Army of Northern Virginia.
 Beginning around 1877, Early and former Confederate General P.G.T.
 Beauregard supported themselves in part as officials of the (reputedly then corrupt) Louisiana Lottery.
-Early also corresponded with and visited former Confederate President Jefferson Davis, who retired to Mississippi's Gulf Coast near New Orleans, Louisiana to write his own memoirs.
+Early also corresponded with and visited former Confederate President Jefferson Davis, who retired to Mississippi's Gulf Coast near New Orleans, Louisiana, to write his own memoirs.
 Former Confederate First Lady Varina Davis, while also furthering the Lost Cause and corresponding with Early, characterized Early as a "crabby bachelor with a squeaky, high-pitched voice".